FEAT-ML/scengen/README.md

 # scengen
 `scengen` is a scenario generator for the open electricity market model [AMIRIS](https://dlr-ve.gitlab.io/esy/amiris/home/).

-## Installation
-The package is not yet deployed on PyPI.
-Therefore, clone this repository, navigate to this repository in your directory, and install `scengen` to your prefered Python environment with

-    pip install .

 ### Further Requirements
 In order to execute `scengen` correctly, you also require a Java Development Kit (JDK).
 JDK must be installed and accessible via your console in which you run `scengen`.

-To test, run `java --version` which should show your JDK version (required: 8 or above).
+To test, run `java -version` which should show your JDK version (required: 8 or above).
 If `java` command is not found or relates to a Java Runtime Environment (JRE), please download and install JDK (e.g. from [Adoptium](https://adoptium.net/de/temurin/releases/?version=11))